Rik Offenberger: Career

+In 2023, he was awarded the Inkwell Awards Above & Beyond Award for his ten years on its nomination committee.

 Super Hero News

 In October 1998, Offenberger founded Super Hero News, an Internet-based comics-news service utilizing the Yahoo!
 List server.
 While the service primarily distributes affiliate press releases, it's also been used as a vehicle for debate and contention by some of its members.

 First Comics News

 In April, 2010, Offenberger, Phil Latter and Ric Croxton founded First Comics News, a web-based division of Super Hero News, covering comics, gaming, wrestling and related pop-culture topics.
 The name is derived from one of the early independent comics publishers of the 1980s, First Comics.
 The site logo was also fashioned after the publisher's imprint trademark.
 The site carries comics news, publisher solicitations, opinion columns, interviews, podcasts and reviews.
 Contributors include Beau Smith, Bob Almond, Holly Golightly, Ian Flynn, Michael Netzer, Mark Heike and cosplay actress Tanya Tate.
 The site maintains offices in Canada and Europe.

 In January, 2011, First Comics News announced the winners of its first annual First Place Awards.
 First Comics News itself was a 2012 Eagle Award nominee.